Guide: PRK/LASEK vs LASIK vs SMILE Pro Laser Eye Surgery

-Despite there being a seemingly endless list of laser treatments to choose from, when it comes down to it, there are actually only three main types you need to know: PRK/LASEK, LASIK, and SMILE
+Despite there being a seemingly endless list of laser eye treatments to choose from, when it comes down to it, there are actually only three main types of laser eye surgery you need to know: PRK/LASEK, LASIK, and SMILE Pro

 Treatments such as UltraLASIK, Accu-wave LASIK, Custom LASIK UltraLASIKplus, Zyoptix and Wavefront LASIK, are simply brand names that clinics think up in an attempt to differentiate what is effectively the same, albeit packaged slightly differently, treatment.